aegiswp/theme/readme.txt

 == Copyright ==

-Aeon WordPress Theme, 2022 Atmostfear Entertainment SAS.
+Aegis WordPress Theme, 2022 - 2023 Atmostfear Entertainment SAS.
-Aeon is distributed under the terms of the GNU GPL.
+Aegis is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by